-a. first b. second Card 1201
+a. first choice b. second choice Card 1201

-choice choice

 1 1 a stable economy

 2 2 progress toward a less impersonal and more human society

 3 3 progress toward a society in which ideas count more than money

 4 4 the fight against crime

-- 1202.
+- 1203.
 Generally speaking, would you say that most people can be trusted or that you need to be very careful in dealing with people?

 - 1 most people can be trusted

 - 2 need to be very careful

-- 1203.
+- 1204.
 Do you think most people would try to take advantage of you if they got a chance, or would they try to be fair?

 - 1 would take advantage

 - 2 would try to be fair

-- 1204.
+1205.
 To what extent do you agree or disagree with each of the following statements?

 strongly agree agree neither agree nor dis- agree dis- agree strongly dis- agree a.
 Marriage is an outdated institution 1 2 3 4 5 b.
 It is all right for an unmarried couple to live together even if they have no interest in marriage 1 2 3 4 5 c.
 Marriage is a lifetime relationship and should never be ended 1 2 3 4 5 d.
 It is all right for a couple with an unhappy marriage to get a divorce even if they have children 1 2 3 4 5 e.
 A woman has to have children in order to be fulfilled 1 2 3 4 5 f.
 A man has to have children in order to be fulfilled 1 2 3 4 5 g.
 A child needs a home with both a father and a mother to grow up happily 1 2 3 4 5 h.
-A woman can have a child as a single parent even if she doesn't want to have a stable relationship with a man 1 2 3 4 5 When children turn about 18-20 years old they should start to live independently 1 2 3 4 5 j.
+A woman can have a child as a single parent even if she doesn't want to have a stable relationship with a man 1 2 3 4 5 i.
+When children turn about 18-20 years old they should start to live independently 1 2 3 4 5 j.
 Homosexual couples should have the same rights as heterosexual couples do 1 2 3 4 5

-1205.
+1206.
 Here is a list of qualities that children can acquire.
-Which n, if any, d o you coi nsider to be espec ially

-important?
-Please choose up to three and mention them · •
+Which, if any, do you consider to be especially important?
+Please choose up to three and mention them in the order of importance.

-Show Card 1205: Qualities of Children.
+Show Card 1206: Qualities of Children.

-2 - independence 3 - hard work 4 - feeling of responsibility 8 9 1 7 - thrift 6 - dete 0 - relig 0 - unse 1 - obed rminatior ious faith elfishness n, perseve
+- good manners 1 -

+- 2 independence

+- 3 hard work

+- 4 feeling of responsibility

+- 5 imagination

+- 6 tolerance and respect for other people

 Most important quality

+- 7 thrift, saving money and things

+- 8 determination, perseverance 9 - religious faith

+- 10 unselfishness

+- 11 obedience

 Second most important quality

 Third most important quality

-1206.
-Here are some aspects of a job that people say are important in a job?
-If them in the order of importance.
+1207.
+Here are some aspects of a job that people say are important.
+Please look at them and tell me which ones you personally think are important in a job?
+Please choose up to three and mention them in the order of importance.

-Show Card 1206: Aspects of a Job.
+Show Card 1207: Aspects of a Job.

+- 1 good pay

-2 - not too much pressure 3 - good job security 4 - a job respected by people in general 5 - good working hours 8 9 10 genera jobachiea respa joba job in which ve somet consible j that is int you feel y thing job teresting
+- 2 not too much pressure

+- 3 good job security

+- 4 a job respected by people in general

+- 5 good working hours

+- 6 an opportunity to use initiative

 Most important aspect

-Second most important aspect
+Second most im portant aspect

 Third most important aspect

+- 7 generous holidays

+- 8 a job in which you feel you can achieve something

+- 9 a responsible job

+- 10 a job that is interesting

+- 11 a job that meets one's abilities

-1207.
-There are widely varying views on how we should care for each of the topics mentioned whether you think (your ow the family or for both.
+- 1208.
+There are widely varying views on how we should care for people in our society.
+Please indicate for each of the topics mentioned whether you think (your own opinion) it is mainly the task for society, the family or for both.

-Show Card 1207
+Show Card 1208

-mainly a task more a task for society a task equally for both more a task for the mainly a task